tweekmonster/auto_rsync/README.md

   Agent.
 It will be stored in `~/Library/LaunchAgents`.
 If you rename, move, or delete the auto_rsync script, the magic will disappear and all that will be left is a pile of error messages.
-- You may need to modify the script if you have specific exclusions for fswatch since you can't add them from the command line.
-It already has exclusions for python cache files and git.
 - auto_rsync will automatically exclude `.git` from being sync'd to the server.
   You shouldn't be making commits from the remote which will be overwritten anyways.